GotWoods/Setame/Readme.md

 - .NET Configuration Provider
 - Audit logs of changes

-## Features I am thinking about
-- Case Sensitive Config (possibly as a configuration option)
+## Upcoming Feature Possibilities
+This is a rough roadmap of features we want to have but not a guarantee

+- Case Sensitive/Insensitive Configuration flag (or just detection of case mismatches between sets/groups/applications)
 - Per Application Access (read/write/Whatever people want)
 - Secret storage
-- Variable version pinning
+- Variable version pinning so that you always get the version of config that you want (may help with environment renames as well)
 - Live variables changes (May be .NET provider only)
 - Tracking of variable usages (may be .NET only)
 - Host Based or Percentage Based Config.
 A certain percentage of clients can get a specific setting (this could be used for A/B testing)
+- Environment Groups.
+A set of environment variables tied to an environment set that can be applied to multiple applications.
+This allows the user to attach commonly re-used variables to an application that may not be used for ALL applications (That is where you would use the environment set method)
+- Host Based or Percentage Based Config.
+A certain percentage of clients can get a specific setting (this could be used for A/B testing)
+- Ability to Duplicate Environment Set
+- Ability to Duplicate Application
+- History screens to have searching/paging
+- Attach/Detach application from Environment Set
+- Add custom environment to an application in addition of what comes from environment set (this will then require ordering of environments)

 ## TODO
+Items that are still pending before this is considered a Beta:

 - Forgot Password
 - Showing errors to user instead of console
 - Internationalization
 - Build and deploy

-Environment Sets
+### Environment Sets
 - When a new variable is created (it is blank), loose focus, regain focus, and name, the Rename endpoint is being called and not the new endpoint
 - Order Environments
 - Duplicate Prevention (in progress)

-- Low Priority: Rename environment when no apps are associated, should just proceed without the dialog warning
+- Rename environment when no apps are associated, should just proceed without the dialog warning
-- Low Priority: Duplicate Environment Set?
-- Low Priority: History screen to implement paging/searching

-Applications
+### Applications
 - Ability to rename an application
 - Versioning / Optomistic Concurrency (in progress)
 - Show Applied Config (and when settings are overridden)
 - Duplicate Prevention (in progress)
 - Regenerate Token

-- Low Priority: Host Based or Percentage Based Config.
-A certain percentage of clients can get a specific setting (this could be used for A/B testing)
-- Low Priority: Detach from Environment Set
-- Low Priority: Add custom environment in addition of what comes from environment set (this will then require ordering of environments)
-- Low Priority: Copy Application
-- Low Priority: History screen to implement paging/searching
-- Low Priority: Filter/Search applications
+- Filter/Search applications

-Users
+### Users
 - All of it

-Settings
+### Settings
 - All of it